 He was appreciative of his folks, finding the money to send him to Dartmouth where they taught individualism, how to be an independent thinker.
 Through his years he was viewed as somewhat of a “Maverick” and a bit strange, by his wife, and close friends.
 But it was more in his nature to lead, than to follow.

-A memorial service will be held at the Village Church, with the date yet to be determined.
+A service will be held at 3pm Wednesday May 19 at the Village Presbyterian Church located at 6641 Mission Rd., Prairie Village, KS.
 In Lieu of flowers, please donate to your favorite charity.

 The family has put together a slideshow that can be viewed at the following link: https://drive.google.com/file/d/10hCsdtBDkiMC5wauHiojh5iuRNQvsSHw/view?usp=sharing